-The situations we lived in our childhood leave a mark on us for better or worse.
+The situations we lived in our childhood leave a mark on us for better or for worse.
 These marks last for a lifetime.
-If our parents or relatives have hurt us emotionally, or if we belong to a dysfunctional family, it will be up to us to take advantage of these experiences and use them as a motivation to make changes in our lives so that we do not follow the behavior patterns we saw in our homes of origin.
+They are called emotional trauma.
+If our parents or relatives have hurt us emotionally, or if we belong to a dysfunctional family; it will be up to us to take advantage of these experiences.
+You can use them as motivation to make changes in our lives to avoid continuing the behavior patterns we saw in our homes.

-Even if we look back at our past, our childhood, we can discover and recognize interpersonal situations that directly influenced who we are today.
+When we look back at our past, and our childhood, we can discover and recognize interpersonal situations that directly influenced who we are today.

 According to Horney, basic anxiety (and therefore neurosis itself) could be the result of a variety of critical interpersonal situations we experienced at an early age, including:

 “… direct or indirect domination, indifference, erratic behavior, lack of respect for the child’s individual needs, contemptuous attitude, excess or lack of admiration, lack of reliable affection, having to take sides in parental disagreements, too much or too little responsibility, overprotection, isolation, injustice, discrimination, broken promises, a hostile environment, and so on…” (Horney, 1945).

 Three broad categories of neurotic needs of an emotional trauma

 Throughout her work, Horney describes 10 neurotic needs that can be classified into three broad categories:

 These neurotic needs to make individuals seek affirmation and acceptance from those around them.
 They could be categorized as dependents, since they constantly and disproportionately seek other people’s approval and affection.

 Its main characteristic is what is called neurotic detachment.
 These individuals are often cold, indifferent, and distant.
 They could be categorized as schizoids.
 According to Horney herself, “they have an intimate need to put an emotional distance between themselves and others.”